indrabasak/indrabasak.github.io/_posts/2017-05-11-revisting-swagger.md

 image: /images/entry/swagger.png
 ---

 Lately, I am getting a few `how to do` comments on my last Swagger posting.
-Most of them are similar in nature.
-Also ran into a few interesting Swagger challenges at my work.
-Now that it has been over a year since I wrote a couple of blogs on Swagger, I thought it might be an opportune time to revisit the subject.
+Most of them involve either renaming a REST controller or sorting.
+Also, ran into a few interesting Swagger challenges at my work.
+Now that it has been over a year since I my lasting postings on Swagger, it is a good time to revisit the subject.

 bb